Food festivals in Tokyo worth planning a trip around, by month.

 AprilMid-April, three daysTicket needed

 Sake Festival Japan in Tokyo's Ueno Onshi Park is the city's biggest spring sake tasting.
-Three days of regional and limited brews, tasting tickets, food pairings.
+Three days of regional and limited brews, tasting tickets.

 Focus: Sake from breweries across Japan